iandouglas/udacity-fsnd-capstone/README.md

   - roadtrip class has name,and relationships to users and cities
 - Optional but encouraged: One-to-many or many-to-many relationships between classes
-  - this project includes both a one-to-many (one user can have many road trips) and a many-to-many (technically, a user has many cities through the road trips table, making it a 'join' table between users and cities)
+  - there is a many-to-many self-referential relationship between cities and road trips

 Endpoints will include at least:
 - Two GET requests